 It’s vital to test and measure the battery pack before operating the vehicle.
 Extremely low voltages may require independent charging, so make sure the battery measures at these settings:

 Believe it or not, you can overcharge a battery.
 If you leave your utility vehicle plugged in for too long, it can bring the life of your battery down.
 Avoid “quick-charging” stations as they often degrade your vehicle’s battery pack at a faster rate.
-The best option is to use a slow charging method such as a level-2 charger.
+The best method of charging is to keep the vehicle plugged in whenever it's not in use, using the charger onboard the vehicle and a standard 110v outlet.
 This technology helps prevent full capacity charging in order to limit battery degradation.

 Every utility vehicle is different.
 When it comes to maintenance and repairs, there’s no better partner than the experts at Southwest ToyotaLift.
 Schedule a consultation with our team for more tips or information on today’s best industrial-grade transportation equipment from Columbia Carts.